-Knowing whether you can work with an individual is never going to be on a CV or resume.
-Instead you need to meet your CFO candidates, perhaps several times, to know whether or not you can work with them.
+Knowing whether you can work with an individual is never going to be something you can glean from a CV or resume.
+Instead you need to meet your shortlist of CFO candidates, perhaps several times, to know whether or not you will be able to work with them, and them with you.

 2. Do They Have The Right Skills And Experience?

-A key element of a high quality CFO candidate is the relevant skills and experience.
+A key element of a high quality CFO candidate is relevant skills and experience.
 Firstly, they should have a wide range of experiences that include positions in different organisations (ideally of different sizes) and teams.
-Then they will have a broad understanding of what other employees in your company go through on a daily basis.
+They will then have a broad understanding of what other employees in your company go through on a daily basis.

 At the same time, a CFO needs to be able to communicate clearly and concisely with all levels of your organisation.
 Having a strong set of communication skills is therefore very important.
-Sending out a message that is interpreted incorrectly can cause massive problems between your senior management and members of your staff or cause a project to be completed incorrectly.
+Sending out a message that is interpreted incorrectly can cause massive problems between your senior management and members of your staff.

 If your business is international, then effective communication is even more important to include members across the world with regards to both personal and cultural values.